-Maybe you used to get along, but now you can't seem to communicate about even the most basic issues, or maybe your workday has turned into a blame game, and you're always It.
-Perhaps there was even an inciting incident, a genuine mistake on your part which no amount of effort or responsibility-taking seems to erase.
-Whatever the reason, if the boss doesn't seem to be on your side, it might be time to start polishing your resume.
+Maybe you used to get along with your boss, but now you can't seem to communicate about even the most basic issues.
+Or maybe your workday has turned into a blame game, and you're always "It."
+Perhaps there was even an inciting incident, such a genuine mistake on your part that no amount of effort or responsibility-taking seems to erase.
+Whatever the reason, if the boss doesn't seem to be on your side, or if you've received a warning about your performance, it might be time to start polishing your resume.

 5. You feel suddenly and completely out of place.

 This indicator is a little harder to pin down than some of the others, but it's still worth paying attention to.
 If you feel like an alien life-form at work, with totally different priorities, interests, and perspectives than everyone you're working with, it might be time to move on.